OpenSciViz/cloud/README.md

     + service mysqld stop ; chkconfig mysqld off
     + service NetworkManager stop ; chkconfig NetworkManager off ...
 And consider yum remove NetworkManager.

 5. First install yum/rpm cloudstack-common, then the agent and management servers ...
 Some deps. may not be available via yum.
-For 4.9 it was necessary to download the new mysql-connector-python-*.rpm from:
+Intitally for 4.9 it was necessary to download the new mysql-connector-python-*.rpm (although recently yum works):

   * https://dev.mysql.com/downloads/connector/python ...
 Update: this is now included in the yum repo. for 4.9:
   <pre>